eclipse/packages/homepage/prereqs.md

 {%capture main%}
 ## Kubernetes Client

-First of all, you will need a command tool named `kubectl`.
+First, you will need a command tool named `kubectl`.
 This application allows you to interact with your Kubernetes cluster from the command line.
 While Kubernetes also comes with a Web UI, it is much simpler to document the installation procedures using command line tool.
 Also does the Web UI change over time, and with different Kubernetes variants.
-However the `kubectl` tool works with all variations of Kubernetes, as it uses the standardized API in the background.
+However, the `kubectl` tool works with all variations of Kubernetes, as it uses the standardized API in the background.

 You can find more information in the Kubernetes documentation: [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).